 General Information:

-THE RECYCLING CENTER'S NEW OPERATING HOURS ARE:
+THE RECYCLING CENTER'S OPERATING HOURS ARE:

 Tuesday through Friday, 8:00 am to 5:00 pm